Deterministic generation of single B centers in hBN by one-to-one conversion from UV centers: Interconversion of UV and B centers

-We first select a hBN crystal of thickness 145~nm, where the density of UV centers is low enough to spatially resolve individual emitters (see Methods for sample preparation).
+We first select a hBN crystal of thickness 145~nm, where the density of UV centers is low enough to spatially resolve individual emitters.
 Figure~\ref{CL_map}a shows a series of four consecutive CL scans of the same region of space.
+The map size is $1.6$~$\mu$m $\times 1.9$~$\mu$m, corresponding to $64 \times 64$~pixels.
 The scanning time is about ten minutes, and the scan direction is from left to right, then from top to bottom.
 Both UV and blue channels are recorded in parallel, simultaneously.
 The top (bottom) panels plots the UV (blue) band signal.
 We refer to these successive maps as scan 1 to 4.
 In both spectral ranges, various point emitters can be observed.
 In addition, some emitters of both species either appear or disappear during scans.
 To ease the discussion, we select five representative sites, depicted by circles in both spectral regions and labeled by letters A to E. The circle colors indicate that the emitters are active (green circles), inactive (red circles) or switching (two-colored circles).
 In the UV maps, sites A and B indicate UV emitters that are active during scans 1 and 2 (upper panel), while no blue emitter is observed at these same sites (lower panel).
 In scan 3, the UV emitters located sites A and B are deactivated, which shows up as interrupted spots with CL signal only in the upper part.
 Simultaneously, signal appears in the blue range at the same locations.
 The switching appears instantaneous at the timescale of the integration time per pixel (100 ms), as the blue signal appears at the same pixels where the UV signal disappears.
 In scan 4, no UV emitter is visible in sites A and B, while blue emitters now appear as full spots.
 Sites C and D exhibit the inverse process along the four scans, with blue emitters initially present in scan 1, switching to UV during scan 2, and staying visible as UV emitters in the two following scans.
 Finally, site E undergoes a bidirectional process, with an initial switching from UV to blue during scan 1, staying in the blue state during scans 2 and 3, and switching back to UV during scan 4.
 Other similar events can be observed on these CL scans, as well as all other scans we performed.
 We illustrate this further by showing consecutive scans of two emitters on Figure~\ref{CL_map}b and~c.
 Both emitters exhibit multiple switching events between the UV and the blue state while the electron beam is passing over them.
 Additional examples of consecutive scans are shown in the Supporting Information section~S1.
+We note that the irradiation parameters are chosen so that only a few emitters switch at every scan, so to make the observation of the interconversion more evident.
+Since it is a stochastic process, some UV emitters are expected to persist during many frames.
+However, it cannot be excluded that some of the persistent spots observed on the UV maps originate from other defect species.
+CL spectra suggest however that the UV emission is largely dominated by contribution from the carbon dimers, and therefore that most of the UV signal originates from UV centers.
+On the other hand, in the blue wavelength range, regions that have not been exposed to the electron beam are initially devoid of CL signal, so that all spots are attributed to B centers (see Supporting Information section~S1).
 Overall, our observations can be summarized as follows.

 (1) The activation of B centers is observed simultaneously with the deactivation of UV centers.

 (2) The reverse process is also observed, demonstrating that the conversion is at least partially reversible.